Frequently Asked Questions on Baby's Diabetes

 Q) Do Large Babies at the Time of Birth, develop Diabetes Later in Life?

 It’s hard to have a big baby through normal delivery, as they can get stuck in the birth canal.
 And, the baby born to Gestational diabetes women and is weighed more than 4 kgs (>9 pounds), are at higher risk of developing type 2 diabetes in the future.
-And, most likely to become overweight (obese) child in the future.
+And, most likely to become overweight (obese) children in the future.

 Q) Will My Baby need Special Care after Birth?